 Given all traffic first hits the network firewall as it faces the non-Tor public network, the admin should ensure that critical security patches are applied to the firewall.

 Be informed of potential updates to your network firewall.
-If you’re using the network firewall recommended by FPF, you can subscribe to the Netgate RSS Feed to be alerted when releases occur.
+If you’re using the network firewall recommended by FPF, you can subscribe to email updates from the Netgate homepage or follow the Netgate blog to be alerted when releases occur.
 If critical security updates need to be applied, you can do so through the firewall’s pfSense WebGUI.
 Refer to our Keeping pfSense up to Date documentation or the official pfSense Upgrade Docs for further details on how to update the suggested firewall.